ajkacca457/NestedCardBlock/README.md

 # NestedCardBlock
-A gutenberg block for wordpress gutenberg block editor.
-This plugin allow user to register a block with image and texts.
-User will be able to manipulate position of the image, alignment of the texts, colors of the block (background, text), spacing of the block (padding).
+A gutenberg complex nested block for wordpress gutenberg block editor.
+This plugin allow user to register create a block with nested block.
+Parent block will allow user to manipulate number of grid columns.
+Parent block will only host registed "card-item" block which contains image and texts.
+User will be able to add as many "card-item" as they want.
+Parent block will render all the card items based on the specified columns.
+Children block has option to manipulate alignment of the text in the toolbar.

 ## Project Display